- Publications and resources

 Changes to the qualifications and experience requirements for RePL training instructors will also be introduced from 10 October 2020.
 Details can be found in MOS Division 2.7.

-We are currently developing guidance material to help you transition to the new requirements, including advisory circulars and updated templates.
+We have developed guidance material to help you transition to the new rules for certified training providers, including advisory circulars and updated templates.

 Have a question?
 Need help?
 You can contact us through our online enquiry form.